seriksen/Opticks_install_guide/CentOS7/Opticks_Guide.rst

 * NVIDIA CUDA 11.0
 * NVIDIA OptiX 6.0

-To set up the instance, see the <link>
+To set up the instance, see the Instance_setup

 Additional information;